MooersLab/MooersLab/README.md

 My sampling of the available -related software is highly skewed towards the Mac operating system and Google Chrome.
 I have yet to complete a comprehensive survey of the software available for Windows, Linux, and other browsers.
-If you are a user of such systems, then the review below will give you a taste of what may be available for these other operating systems
+If you are a user of such systems, the review below will give you a taste of what may be available for these other operating systems.

 **Voice Typing** is widely available through Google Docs.
-It is more accurate than the Voice Control that comes with the Mac and MS Word.
 **Voice Typing** supports almost 100 voice commands but does not support custom commands.

 **Voice In Plus** has similar accuracy to **Voice Typing** with the addition of custom commands.